collec-science/docker-collec/README.md

 - [Acknowledgements](#Acknowledgements)
 - [License](#License)

-This file is translated from REAMDE-FR.md with www.DeepL.com/Translator
 # Presentation

 The software[Collec-Science](https://github.com/Irstea/collec) is used to manage samples collected in the field.
 It is possible to create an instance of it to make direct entries.